eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 type WorkerUrl = string;

 /**
- * Generalized configuration used with 'getMonacoEditorReactConfig' to generate a working configuration for monaco-editor-react
- */
-interface ClassicConfig {
+ * Classic configuration for the monaco editor (for use with a Monarch grammar) */ interface ClassicConfig {
     code: string,